-- Reviewing the procedures for and the efficiency with which the safeguarding duties have been discharged. - The scrutiny of training records of staff, safeguarding issues dealt with over the year, how they have been handled and the contribution FSM has made to multi agency working. - Ensuring that any deficiencies or weaknesses in safeguarding arrangements are remedied without delay. - Approving amendments to safeguarding arrangements in the light of changing Regulations or recommended best practice.
+- Reviewing the procedures for and the efficiency with which the safeguarding duties have been discharged. - The scrutiny of training records of staff, safeguarding issues dealt with over the year, how they have been handled and the contribution FSM has made to multi agency working. - Ensuring that any deficiencies or weaknesses in safeguarding arrangements are remedied without delay. - Approving amendments to safeguarding arrangements in the light of changing regulations or recommended best practice.

-THE HEAD AND SENIOR MANAGEMENT
+THE HEAD AND SENIOR LEADERSHIP

-- The Head will ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - Ensure all staff understand the role of the DSL and are aware of systems within FSM which support safeguarding. - Contribute to inter-agency working in line with guidance (Working together 2018) - Provide a co-ordinated offer of early help when additional needs of children are identified. - Working with children's social care, support their assessment and planning processes including the FSM's attendance at conference and core group meetings. - Safer Employment Practices: FSM follows the Government's recommendations for the safer recruitment and employment of staff who work with children and acts at all times in compliance with the Independent Schools Standards Regulations.
+- The Head will ensure that the policies and procedures adopted by the governing body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff. - Ensure all staff understand the role of the DSL and are aware of systems within FSM which support safeguarding. - Contribute to Multi-agency working in line with guidance (Working together 2018) - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure staff are alert to the various factors that can increase the need for early help. - Working with children's social care, support their assessment and planning processes including the FSM's attendance at conference and core group meetings. - Safer Employment Practices: FSM follows the Government's recommendations for the safer recruitment and employment of staff who work with children and acts at all times in compliance with the Independent Schools Standards Regulations.
 All members of the teaching and non-teaching staff at FSM, including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches, are checked with the Disclosure and Barring Service (DBS) before starting work.
 All Governors, volunteer helpers, contractors working regularly during term-time, such as contract catering staff, and adult members of the families of members of staff who live on site are also vetted.
 Our policies are reviewed by Governors annually.
 If any outside agencies are involved in the care of our pupils, we will always check compliance of their safeguarding arrangements as appropriate.

-- Carry out tasks delegated by the governing body such as training of staff; safer recruitment; maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within FSM. - Treat any information shared by staff or pupils with respect and follow procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from department for education (DfE), Hampshire safeguarding children board (HSCP) and Hampshire county council (HCC).
+- Carry out tasks delegated by the governing body such as training of staff; safer recruitment; maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within FSM. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Hampshire Safeguarding Children Partnership (HSCP) and Hampshire County Council (HCC).